 I also did the group photoshops at DragonCon, and it was a few photos from that gathering that put me on E!
 Entertainment in their Top 25 Most memorable Swimsuit Moments.
-The gold bikini was #16 and they showed several clips of me in my costume.
+The gold bikini was #16 and they showed several clips of me (and my mom!) in the costume.
 This was on TV every summer for several years and every time they put it back in rotation, I would start getting calls and e-mails from friends asking if it was me, and did I know I was on TV?

 It was also around this time that production started on a movie called Fanboys.
 A few images from the movie were released early, showing actress Kristen Bell wearing a Slave Leia costume.
 As soon as I saw the photos, I recognized it as one of mine.
 They had bought one off eBay to use in the movie and I had no idea!
 Unfortunately I could tell from the photos that it was one from the first round, when I was still making them with cardboard pieces, and I could see certain parts were crushed.
 I contacted the director through his MySpace page asking if they would like a new costume, but filming had already wrapped.

 There was also a documentary in the works, all about Star Wars fans.
 They were going to be filming at DragonCon and wanted to know if they could interview me.
 Of course I said yes, and that’s what eventually brought me and my costume into the mainstream.
 After the interview they asked if I could send a few photos for promotional purposes and I sent a few recent pics.
 I had no idea one was going to end up on the cover, forever cementing my geek cover girl cred.